 All living cells contain ribonucleic acid or RNA.
-It is, nonetheless, critical for fundamental cell biology, including coding, decoding, regulating, and expressing genes, as well as identifying human illness.
-RNA is used by the body to build cells, respond to immunological threats, and transfer amino acids between cells.
+It is, nonetheless, critical for fundamental cell biology, including coding, decoding, regulating, and expressing genes and identifying human illness.
+In addition, RNA is used by the body to build cells, respond to immunological threats, and transfer amino acids between cells.

 Q & A Session With Prof. Sika Zheng